rxdu/libxmotion/README.md

 # Library for Intelligent Vehicle Navigation

-This repository contains a collection of software for research on autonomous vehicles.
+This repository contains a collection of software for study and research on autonomous vehicles.

+Note: this project is built on top of a number of open-source packages and is the result of my work from past a few years during my graduate study.
+I'm in the process of cleaning up the code and hopefully it would also be useful for others.

 ## Repository structure